veroandreo/grass_opengeohub2019/slides/intro/PITCHME.md

 ---
 ## MASK

-- A raster map named MASK can be created to mask out areas
+- Masks are set with [r.mask](https://grass.osgeo.org/grass76/manuals/r.mask.html) or creating a raster map called `MASK`.
+- Masks are virtual masks, they are only actually applied when reading raster maps
 - All cells that are *NULL* in the MASK map will be ignored (also all areas outside the computational region).
-- Masks are set with [r.mask](https://grass.osgeo.org/grass76/manuals/r.mask.html) or creating a raster map called **MASK**.

 +++